2mur/avalanche_normal_txs_project/readme.md

 ## Pipeline Operations

-The system is broken down into three decoupled pipelines that can be scheduled independently via Google Cloud Run Jobs or cron.
+The system is broken down into modular pipelines that can be scheduled independently.
+In a professional setup, you want to trigger a pipeline via Google Cloud Run Jobs or cron.

 ### 1. The Ingestor (`src/ingest.py`)